BikLab/BITMaB-workshop/QIIME-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 	--suppress_align_and_tree
 ```

+The `<input.fasta>` is the output file from Step 1c.

-Choose any name for your output directory - it's usually a good idea to make this descriptive so you can remember what type of analysis you did, and when you ran it.
-Something like: `-o uclust-99pct-18Seuk-11Jan17`
+Again, choose any name for your output directory - it's usually a good idea to make this descriptive so you can remember what type of analysis you did, and when you ran it.
+Something like: `-o analysis-results/uclust-99pct-18Seuk-11Jan17/1_otu-pick`

 > ### Once the OTU picking script is finished, what files do you see in your output directory?

 > ### Peek into the OTU picking logfile.
 How many different commands were run using this workflow script?

-#### 2c.
+#### 2b.
 Assign taxonomy

 ```
 export RDP_JAR_PATH=/usr/local/lib/rdp_classifier_2.2/rdp_classifier-2.2.jar